PAUL Hart admits he has the best job in the world – but he also knows to quit while you are ahead.

 And after 26-and-a-half years at Alleyn Court, Hart admits: “There have been many highlights, but I always remember the first medal that Stephen Hamm won at a national championhip.
-He got a bronze in the 400m.
+He got a bronze

 “But it’s not all about the medals, seeing a pupil make a personal achievement in sport gives me just as much satisfaction.

 “If I can have a legacy I would like it to be that each pupil has been the best that they can be, and have been inspired to carry that on after they have left the school.”